node-red/node-red.github.io/docs/user-guide/editor/sidebar/info.md

 The Information sidebar shows information about the flows.
 This includes an outline view of all flows and nodes, as well as details of the current selection.

-The outline view can be searched using the same syntax as the [main seach dialog](../workspace/search).
+The outline view can be searched using the same syntax as the [main search dialog](../workspace/search).

 Hovering over an entry in the outline reveals a set of options.